jorshali/ai-for-developers/part0/getting_started/section2/README.md

 3. Install node modules

-- Navigate to the project `part2` directory in your terminal and run:
+- Navigate to the project `part0/getting_started/section2` directory in your terminal and run:

 ```
-~/ai-for-developers/part2 % npm install
+~/ai-for-developers/part0/getting_started/section2 % npm install
 ```

-- Navigate to the project `getting_started/client` directory in your terminal and run:
+- Navigate to the project `part0/getting_started/client` directory in your terminal and run:

 ```
-~/ai-for-developers/part2/client % npm install
+~/ai-for-developers/part0/client % npm install
 ```

 4. Launch the server

-- In a terminal, navigate to the `getting_started/part2` directory and run the following command:
+- In a terminal, navigate to the `part0/getting_started/section2` directory and run the following command:

 ```
-~/ai-for-developers/part2 % node server.mjs
+~/ai-for-developers/part0/getting_started/section2 % node server.mjs
 ```

 5. Launch the client

-- In a terminal, navigate to the `getting_started/client` directory and run the following commands:
+- In a separate terminal, navigate to the `part0/client` directory and run the following commands:

 ```
-~/ai-for-developers/client % npm run dev
+~/ai-for-developers/part0/client % npm run dev
 ```

 6. Open your web browser and visit: http://localhost:5173